Shopify/hydrogen-v1/.changeset/eighty-eyes-know.md

 '@shopify/hydrogen': minor
 ---

-Remove `defaultLocale` from the Hydrogen Config and instead add `defaultCountryCode` and `defaultLangugeCode`.
+Remove `defaultLocale` from the Hydrogen Config and instead add `defaultCountryCode` and `defaultLanguageCode`.
 Both of which are also now available by the `useShop()` hook:

 ```diff
 export default defineConfig({